 So what looked like an unpromising vielle tuning has a playable range of two octaves, with only the note b missing, which is available at the lower octave if we work on the same principle as tuning 1, that missing notes in one octave can be played in another.
 In practice, this can clearly only be achieved if the whole phrase with b in it is played at the lower octave.
 In any case, the missing note b could simply give rise to a moment’s heterophony.
 If, for example, the fiddle is tracking the vocal melody for a tune that goes from c’ to b (for example), the player could simply have a moment’s harmony and play c’ to d’.
 The player may not be tracking the vocal melody at all, in which case the problem goes away.

 It is tempting to suggest that these two instruments are so closely related that it cannot be a coincidence.
-It may be that the vielle was a development of the crwth, just as the crwth was a development of the lyre.
+Though there is no direct evidence, it may be that the vielle was a development of the bowed lyre, just as the crowd/crwth was a development of the lyre.
 Both crwth and vielle use tunings designed around open strings g, c and d in different octaves, and both bring out an alternative drone when a different course is used to play the melody.
 The drones available for crwth and vielle are functionally identical.

 A detail and then the whole of Pluto and Persephone enthroned, from Le livre des échecs amoureux moralisés (The book of chess lovers moralised), a late 15th century manuscript by Evrart de Conty, illuminated by Robinet Testard, now in the Bibliotheque Nationale, Paris (BNF Fr 143).
 In the background and right we have harpers; but what is the instrument being held in the left corner?
 It is usually identified as a rebec but clearly it is not: it has four strings; a wide body making the playing of individual strings impossible; and therefore of necessity a flat bridge.
 Its body shape has both crwth and vielle characteristics.